Mama June Kids Honey Boo Boo And Pumpkin Are Losing Weight Too!

 Do you believe that Mama June’s daughters need to lose weight?
 Share your thoughts in the comments below.

-[Featured Image by MediaPunch Standard/AP]
+[Featured Image by MediaPunch Standard/AP Images]